Second-order stochastic theory for self-interacting scalar fields in de Sitter spacetime: Numerical solutions to the Fokker-Planck equation

 From these two examples, we can see that the behaviour of the second-order stochastic approach is as expected; there is agreement and difference in the regimes where one would expect to find them.
 To make this more quantitative, we will now consider more carefully the difference between eigenvalues between the second-order stochastic and other two approaches.

 First, we will consider the difference between the second-order and OD stochastic results.
 We take the relative difference between the second-order and OD eigenvalues $\frac{\Lambda_1^{(SO)}-\Lambda_1^{(OD)}}{\Lambda_1^{(SO)}}$ as a function of $m^2/H^2$.
 The use of this scale is so that as one increases $m^2/H^2$ the OD stochastic approach becomes less reliable so we expect to see a difference between the two results.
-Further, increasing $m^2/H^2$ decreases $\frac{\lambda H^2}{m^2}$ for a constant value of $\lambda$.
-So, at low $m^2/H^2$ we should see a difference between the two results as $\frac{\lambda H^2}{m^2}$ becomes comparable to 1, where both approximations become less reliable, and at high $m^2/H^2$ we should see a difference due to the breakdown of the OD approximation.

 In Fig. \ref{fig:eval_v_m2_OD_v_match_diff}, we have plotted the relative difference for different values of $\lambda$ for the case when $\sigma_{pp}^2=0$.
 We immediately see that all the curves follow the same linearly increasing behaviour.
 As we increase $m^2/H^2$ to the right of the figure, we see that the relative difference increases as expected.
-To the far left, we see that the agreement is worse for larger $\lambda$ since we are moving to larger $\frac{\lambda H^2}{m^2}$.
-However, it is still very good ($<1\%$), significantly better than on the right hand side.